boban-dj/aif-1/README.md

 - dont run mkinitcpio, when installing grub it runs mkinitcpio
 - check 2041 for vbox driver and modules
-- OK:add user to vbox group
+- OK add user to vbox group
 - check /etc/hosts file